wusixer/jiayi_sudoku_solver/README.md

 ### A Sudoku solver made with different flavors

+Current available flavors:

+1. Backtracking
+2. Genetic algorithm
+3. Simulated annealing

 To do:
-1. clear up scripts for simulated anealing for solving Sudoku
-2. add using deep learning (GNN, CNN) for solving Sodoku
+1. add using deep learning (GNN, CNN) for solving Sodoku